European Ideas Network

-The European Ideas Network is an open centre-right think tank sponsored by the EPP Group and based in the European Parliament in Brussels.
-The EIN works as a pan-European policy framework designed to promote new thinking on the key challenges facing the countries of the European Union.
-With an active membership of around 3,000 policy-makers and opinion-shapers across the European Union, the EIN brings together foremost MEPs — as these represent the views of the European population, and then politicians, who coming from EU member states are confirmed to be democratically elected, hereafter businessman, academics, policy advisers, think-tankers, journalists and representatives of civil society who share a common outlook Europe-wide, as well as non-party experts and commentators interested in public issues being addressed.
+The European Ideas Network (EIN) is an open think tank sponsored by the European People's Party Group and based in the European Parliament in Brussels.

-The network offers a unique forum in which to develop innovative ideas about the policy challenges facing Europe in the years ahead and to formulate practical solutions to help address them.
+The EIN works as a pan-European policy framework designed to promote new thinking on key challenges facing the countries of the European Union.
+With an active membership of around 3,000 policy-makers and opinion-shapers across the European Union, the EIN brings together leading MEPs, politicians from EU member states, businessmen, academics, policy advisers, think-tankers, journalists, representatives of civil society who share a common Europe-wide outlook, and non-party experts and commentators interested in the public issues being addressed.
+The network offers a forum in which to develop European policy.